skarik/1Engine/README.md

 For Windows, the following are required:
 * Visual Studio 2015 or later.
-* Some version of the DirectX SDK (used for Xbox controller support).
+* Some version of the DirectX or Windows SDK (used for Xbox controller support).
 * Relevant SDK for the rendering API being used (except OpenGL, that just magically works).
 * Python 3 (used for recompiling shaders on before runtime)